PDE-based Group Equivariant Convolutional Neural Networks: Context

 In geometric image analysis it is often useful to \emph{lift} images from a 2D picture to a 3D orientation score as in Fig.~\ref{fig:lift_project} and do further processing on the orientation scores \cite{duits2007invertible}.
 A typical image processing task in which such a lift is beneficial is that of the segmentation of blood vessels in a medical image.
 Algorithms based on processing the 2D picture directly, usually fail around points where two blood vessels cross, but algorithms that lift the image to an orientation score manage to decouple the blood vessels with different orientations as is illustrated in the bottom row of Fig. \ref{fig:lift_project}.

 To be able to endow image-processing neural networks with the added capabilities (such as decoupling orientations and guaranteeing equivariance) that result from lifting data to an extended domain, we develop our theory for the more general CNNs defined on \emph{homogeneous spaces}, rather than just the prevalent CNNs defined on Euclidean space.
 One can then choose which homogeneous space to use based on the needs of one's application (such as needing to decouple orientations).
 A homogeneous space is, given subgroup $H$ of a group $G$, the manifold of left cosets, denoted by $G/H$.
-In the above image-analysis example, the group $G$ would be the special Euclidean group $G = SE(d)$, the subgroup $H$ would be the stabilizer subgroup of a fixed reference axis, and the corresponding homogeneous space $G/H$ would be the space of positions and orientations $\mathbb{M}_d$, which is the lowest dimensional homogeneous space able to decouple orientations.
+In the above image-analysis example, the group $G$ would be the special Euclidean group $G = SE(d)$, the subgroup $H$ would be the stabilizer subgroup of a fixed reference axis, and the corresponding homogeneous space $G/H$ would be the space of positions and orientations $\mathbb{M}_d \equiv \mathbb{R}^d \times S^{d-1}$, which is the lowest dimensional homogeneous space able to decouple orientations.
 By considering convolutional neural networks on homogeneous spaces such as $\mathbb{M}_d$ these networks have access to the same benefits of decoupling structures with different orientations as was highly beneficial for geometric image processing~\cite{InvertibleOrientationScores3D,MashtakovRecent,Citti,DuitsAMS1,DuitsAMS2,ZhangDuits,Gauthier,Prandi,DuitsACHA,Barbieri,pinwheel,Felsberg2,SavadjievPNAS2012,duits2019fourier,SiddiqiX}.

-\begin{remark}[Generality of the architecture] Although not considered here, for other Lie groups applications (e.g. frequency scores \cite{boscain2021bio}, velocity scores, scale-orientation scores \cite{baspinar2018geometric}) the same structure applies, therefore we keep our theory in the general setting of homogeneous spaces $G/H$. \end{remark}
+\begin{remark}[Generality of the architecture] Although not considered here, for other Lie groups applications (e.g. frequency scores \cite{duits2013evolution,boscain2021bio}, velocity scores, scale-orientation scores \cite{baspinar2018geometric}) the same structure applies, therefore we keep our theory in the general setting of homogeneous spaces $G/H$.
+This generality was also important in non-PDE based learning \cite{cohen2019general}, but also for PDE-based learning it is again beneficial. \end{remark}